hashicorp/consul/website/source/docs/agent/http.html.markdown

 Using the key listing method may be suitable when you do not need the values or flags, or want to implement a key-space explorer.

+If the "?raw" query parameter is used with a non-recursive GET, then the response is just the raw value of the key, without any encoding.

 If no entries are found, a 404 code is returned.

 This endpoint supports blocking queries and all consistency modes.